How to buy government surplus fire trucks

 Those SASPs have partnered with the U.S. General Services Administration with the goal to save taxpayer dollars by extending the useful life of federal excess or surplus property.
 Is there a better way of giving these used assets a second lifecycle than by getting them into the hands of those public and private organizations that are dedicated to public service, like fire and EMS departments?

 State and Local Surplus Property, found at USA.gov, provides a state-by-state listing for surplus property sales and auctions by state and local government.

 Public Surplus touts itself as being more than an auction site and has some capabilities specifically designed to improve the buying process for public agencies.

-The site provides a minimum information set for each item listed that would give any fire apparatus fleet manager the information they would need to make an initial decision whether or not to bid on a vehicle.
+The site provides a minimum information set for each item listed that would give any fire apparatus fleet manager the information they would need to make an initial decision whether to bid on a vehicle.
 The minimum information set is good and many of the items I looked at went above and beyond with detailed maintenance histories and photographs of the vehicle's exterior, interior and compartments.

 GovernmentAuctions.org serves as a clearinghouse for local, state and federal auctions.
 Customers can access the listings of live and online government auctions.
-Once customers find items they want to bid on, they visit the on-line auction sites to carry out the bid process.
+Once customers find items they want to bid on, they visit the online auction sites to carry out the bid process.

+DLA Disposition Services ESales site manages the sale of surplus Department of Defense (DoD) property deemed appropriate and safe for public use.
 That property is first offered to the Department of Defense, transfer to other federal agencies, or donation to state and local governments and other qualified organizations.
 Reuse means big savings.